The Different Types of Bows

-- Lighter and easier to transport
+- Lighter and more comfortable to transport

 The recurve bow is a lot simpler built with fewer parts and less string making it lighter and easier to transport.
 Some recurves can be pulled apart and can easily fit a backpack.
 This is something I recommend you to look for if you are planning to travel a lot with your bow or need to take public transport to either your club or competitions.
 So you don’t have to look like robin hood in the train, but only on the range where a feeling of being robin hood is always nice.
 The weight of the bow we recommend for beginners is about 2.Lbs.
-(Our Recommended bow Article) Which is not much.

 - Cheaper to buy

 The recurves are cheaper.
 Which makes sense because of fewer parts and simpler mechanics.
 This doesn’t mean they are worse, just simpler.
 This is great for a beginner because when you are starting out you want to keep the prices low, until you know that archery is something you will do for a long time.
 Then you can invest more because you know its something you won’t just quit after a few weeks.

 If you haven’t bought your first bow, yet I recommend you not to go super cheap either.
 You want something in the middle, around 200$ this will provide you with a decent bow you can use for an extended period without feeling it is useless or out of your skill level.
 I had mine for the first year, and then I was sure that archery was something I wanted to do and I was ready for advancing my gear.

 The Recurve bow is a lot easier to use and understand.
 Not saying the compound bow is hard to understand either, but there are less things to take care off and have in mind.
 There is less equipment needed with a recurve you are basically set with just the bow and a few arrows.